The name Dermata Therapeutics Inc. (DRMA) should be kept on your radar - The Dwinnex

-In the latest session, Dermata Therapeutics Inc. (NASDAQ: DRMA) closed at $0.41 up 104.50% from its previous closing price of $0.20.
-In other words, the price has increased by $+0.2090 from its previous closing price.
-On the day, 45216101 shares were traded.
-DRMA stock price reached its highest trading level at $0.5400 during the session, while it also had its lowest trading level at $0.3418.
+As of close of business last night, Dermata Therapeutics Inc.’s stock clocked out at $0.30, up 7.31% from its previous closing price of $0.28.
+In other words, the price has increased by $+0.0201 from its previous closing price.
+On the day, 787293 shares were traded.
+DRMA stock price reached its highest trading level at $0.3200 during the session, while it also had its lowest trading level at $0.2678.

 Will You Miss Out On This Growth Stock Boom?